University of Tartu: Universität Dorpat

 The Botanical Garden was founded by Gottfried Albrecht Germann in 1803.

 The university was relaunched by the leaders of local Baltic German nobility and officially opened in April 1802.
-The charter of Universität Dorpat, the first German-speaking university in the entire Russian Empire was confirmed by the reform-minded Tsar Alexander I of Russia.
+The charter of Universität Dorpat, the first German-speaking university in the entire Russian Empire, was confirmed by the reform-minded Tsar Alexander I of Russia.

+Georg Friedrich Parrot was a prominent organiser and rector during the reopening of the university.